lcfgr/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image5]
 Right camera image, steering angle -0.1595345:
 ![alt text][image6]
-Flippled center image, steering angle -0.0904655:
+Flipped center image, steering angle -0.0904655:
 ![alt text][image7]

 The use of the generator was vital, since it allows the unlimited generation of new data (with the use of the image translation) without the actual need of pre-processing the data.

-The final video files are run1 and run1-fast.
+The final video files are run1.mp4 and run1-fast.mp4 .
 The second video file has the speed tweaked so that it runs faster.